Tevin Campbell: 2003–2008: Broadway and shelved albums

-2009–2013: Singing career
+Through 2004, Campbell had still not made a public appearance and kept a low profile.
+However, in 2005, he appeared in the Broadway musical Hairspray as the character Seaweed J. Stubbs.
+Campbell later reprised his role of Seaweed in the Broadway play in the Melbourne and Sydney productions in Australia.
+He worked with the production up until 2011.
+In May 2008, Campbell released an album titled 2008, Never Before Heard as a digital download, composed of material recorded in 2002, but removed it from digital stores six months later.
 In early 2009, record producer Narada Michael Walden said that Campbell was working on new material to be released in early 2009.
 However, nothing was ever released.
 Also in 2009, Campbell made an appearance at the BET Awards 2009 as he paid tribute to The O'Jays with Trey Songz, Tyrese, and Johnny Gill.

 In May 2010, Campbell performed on The Mo'Nique Show.
 He said that many people wanted him to work again on music and he was thinking about a comeback.
 In November 2010, he was featured on the remake of a song by Quincy Jones called "Secret Garden".
 The remake featured Usher, Robin Thicke, Tyrese Gibson, LL Cool J and Barry White.
 TV One's show Life After featured Campbell's life and career, as well as updates on his comeback.
 From 2011 to 2012, Campbell made small appearances here and there.
 In 2013, Campbell performed a concert called Tevin Campbell in Cape Town and was a part of Divos Tour 2013 both in South Africa as well as traveling to London to perform at The O2 Arena and also performed at the One Man, One Nation, One Celebration memorial service in honor and tribute to Nelson Mandela held at FNB Stadium.